April in Thailand is the hottest month of the year, with temperatures often reaching 38–40°C (100–104°F).

 How to Travel Smart: Sightsee in the morning before the heat peaks, then save your afternoons for river cruises, spa sessions, or exploring air-conditioned markets.

 This is Thailand's coolest region in April—but "cool" still means hot.
-Temperatures are usually 1–2°C lower than inland, and sea breezes take the edge off.
-The seas stay calm and warm at around 30°C (86°F), making it perfect for water sports and lazy beach days.
+Temperatures are usually 1–2°C lower than inland, and the sea breeze makes it more bearable.

 Best Places to Visit in Thailand in April